Skip to main content

 Some sulfates are common as minor, and rarely major, minerals in ore deposits – typically as replacements for primary sulfides.
 Anglesite (PbSO4), for example, forms during weathering or alteration as a replacement for galena (PbS).
 The specimen seen in Figure 7.51 contains light brownish anglesite that appears to have grown from the silver-gray galena.

-This page titled 7.4.4: Sulfate Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.4.4: Sulfate Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?